 What We Do

-The DH Lawrence Society is based in Eastwood in Nottinghamshire, the place where Lawrence was born in 1885.
+The DH Lawrence Society is based in Eastwood in Nottinghamshire, where Lawrence was born in 1885.

 We aim to promote knowledge and understanding of the life and work of DH Lawrence, one of the greatest writers of the twentieth century.